Sachit56/RailSathiBE/README.md

    ```

 5. **Stopping the Application**
-   To stop the running containers, press `Ctrl+C` in the terminal where `docker-compose up` is running, or run:
+   To stop the running containers, press `Ctrl+C` in the terminal where `docker compose up` is running, or run:
    ```bash
    docker-compose down
    ```